anze3db/blog/_posts/2022-12-21-python-enum.md

 ---
 layout: post
-title: "Python 3.11 Enum Breaking Change"
+title: "Enum with `str` or `int` Mixin Breaking Change in Python 3.11"
-description: "A story on how Enum classes were broken before Python 3.11."
+description: "A change in how Python handles `str` and `int` mixins in Enum classes might break your code when you upgrade to Python 3.11."
 date: 2022-12-21 1:00:00 +0000
 # image: assets/pics/django32-query-perf.png
 ---

 Python 3.11 was released almost two months ago and brought [some great improvements to the Enum class](https://docs.python.org/3/whatsnew/3.11.html#enum).
-Unfortunately, there is also a breaking change and you might be impacted if you are using Enum classes with a `str`/`int` mixin:
+Unfortunately, there is also a breaking change.
+You might be impacted if you are using Enum classes with a `str`/`int` mixin:

 ```python
 from enum import Enum